angular/components/guides/theming.md

 * A foreground palette: colors for text and icons.
 * A background palette: colors used for element backgrounds.

-Additionally, in Angular Material, a configuration for the `typography` system can be part of a theme.
+Additionally, in Angular Material, a configuration may optionally include `typography` settings.
 More information on how typography works can be [found in a dedicated guide][3].

-In Angular Material, all theme styles are generated _statically_ at build-time so that your app doesn't have to spend cycles generating theme styles on startup.
+Angular Material theme styles are generated _statically_ at build-time so that your app doesn't have to spend cycles generating theme styles on startup.

 ### Using a pre-built theme